lindes/vrptools/README.md

 * Allow input-file-based output-directory(/file) naming.
 * Clean up various aspects of the code, to be more modular, expandable, etc.
+* Handle a new "packed" format that exists in more recent cameras.
+* Optimization for speed of rendering.

 Imagined Possibilities
 ----------------------